-Maxell Group is committed to contributing to the realization of a sustainable society through honest and fair procurement activities.
-Together with our business partners, we will strive to build a responsible supply chain that emphasizes respect for human rights, environmental conservation, and compliance with laws and regulations.
+The Maxell Group is committed to contributing to the realization of a sustainable society through sincere and fair procurement practices.
+Together with our procurement partners, we strive to build a responsible supply chain that emphasizes respect for human rights, environmental protection, and compliance with laws and regulations.

 Key Initiatives